 In state legislative elections, Republican David Pearce took in 66.06 percent of Livingston County's votes in the reconfigured 21st district state senator race, outpacing Democrat ElGene Ver Dught by a tally of 3,889 to 1,576 (27.58 percent).
 Libertarian Steven Hedrick received 246 votes, or 4.31 percent of those cast.
 There were three county write-ins in the election won, district-wide, by Pearce.

-In the state house race affecting Livingston County, Mike Lair, the incumbent Republican from Chillicothe, received 3,721 votes (62.08 percent of the electorate) versus the 2,267 votes (37.82 percent) received by Chillicothean Harry Wyse, the Democrat.
+Page 2 of 2 - In the state house race affecting Livingston County, Mike Lair, the incumbent Republican from Chillicothe, received 3,721 votes (62.08 percent of the electorate) versus the 2,267 votes (37.82 percent) received by Chillicothean Harry Wyse, the Democrat.
 There were six write-in candidates in the race, in which Lair easily won election to the reshaped district which now includes portions of Linn and Grundy counties.

 In the only contested local race, Democrat Sherry Parks kept her position as Livingston County Public Administrator, defeating Republican challenger Lisa Koenig via a 4,208 (71.94 percent) to 1,638 (28 percent) vote count.
 Three write-ins were cast.

 Republican Tom Chapman retained his position as Circuit Judge for Circuit 43, Division 1, in an uncontested race, by receiving 99.1 percent of the vote (5,198).
 There were 47 write-ins (0.9 percent).